Cryptocurrencies are quickly becoming the future of currency. The year alone Crypto (Bitcoin) has seen a huge boom with the price rising up to $10,00.

 The platform generally is easy to use and the speed is moderate however it scores low when it comes to privacy (Identity verification offer less privacy).

 Its fees are average varying depending on the country and currency.

 NairaEx is one of the largest Bitcoin exchange in Nigeria.
 The platform is quite fast and easy to use and offers several payment methods to allow you to buy or sell bitcoin.

 Users can purchase bitcoins with Perfect Money, bank transfer or with cash through bank deposit.

 However, the Nigerian Naira (NGN) is the fiat currency the platform accepts.
 This means you can only buy and sell with/to NGN, and conversions between BTC and ETH or other supported assets are not possible.

 There are no additional trading fees for buying or selling on NairaEX but the price of the asset.
 The platform currently supports Bitcoin, Bitcoin Cash, Litecoin and Ethereum.

 Trading on the platform takes a maximum of five minutes and payment is usually instantaneous.
-This is why the Cardtonic prides itself as a modern exchange platform that takes pride in customers’ satisfaction.
+This is why Breet prides itself as a modern exchange platform that takes pride in customers’ satisfaction.
 You can try them out here.

 There you go!
-I have shared my top 5 crypto-exchanges to buy or sell bitcoin in Africa.
-Is there any you think should be on list?
+I have shared my top 5 crypto exchanges to buy or sell bitcoin in Africa.
+Is there any you think should be on the list?
 Please share in the comment box.